 The Chairman is a Governor of Pens Meadow Severe Special School in Wordsley.
 The Charity periodically helps some of the children/young people attending the school, but all applications for help follow the standard procedure, and are considered by all of the Trustees.
 Assistance is granted only if any application satisfies the Grant Criteria, the necessary funding is available, and all the Trustees agree to proceed.
+This Governorship enables the Chairman to be regularly updated on any new legislation relating to children/young people with disability.
+The Chairman is also a Trustee of another local Charity, providing a wide range of general help.
+The charity Secretary is head of Not for Profit at a large local Law practice, which also enables the Chairman to be regularly updated on any new legislative compliance requirements.

 Trustees Consideration of Major Risks: The Trustees are aware of the guidance in "Charities and Risk Management" CC26 October 2012, and that a Charity is encouraged to make a statement regarding Risk Management as a matter of best practice.
-The Trustees consider that carrying out Risk Assessments on the major activities is a very worthwhile exercise, and, accordingly, operations are reviewed at the biannual meetings, and procedures are regularly updated and extended in the light of operational experience, revised legislation/guidance, and any relevant practices adopted by another charity of which the Founder is a Trustee.
+The Trustees consider that carrying out Risk Assessments on the major activities is a very worthwhile exercise, and, accordingly, operations are reviewed at the biannual meetings, and procedures are regularly updated and extended in the light of operational experience, revised legislation/guidance, and any relevant practices adopted by another charity of which the Chairman is a Trustee (as mentioned above).